OULibraries/drupal-8-docker-dev/README.md

    the Bootstrap theme has become active an all of the third party modules are now enabled.
 You are now ready to use the Drupal environment.

-## Using the Drupal Development Environment for an Existing Site
+## Using the Drupal Development Environment with an Existing Site

 ### Initial Setup